Cost Function Unrolling in Unsupervised Optical Flow: Introduction

 \subsection{Contributions}

-We summarize our contributions as follows: \begin{itemize} \item Present the first unrolled cost function in deep learning for TV regularized problems. \item Demonstrate our proposed pipeline in the real-life unsupervised optical flow domain. \item Report improved results on unsupervised optical flow benchmarks, achieved without modifying model architecture or increasing complexity. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item Present the Cost Unrolling mechanism for deep learning of TV regularized problems. \item Demonstrate our proposed pipeline in the image denoising and unsupervised optical flow domains. \item Report improved results on unsupervised optical flow benchmarks, achieved without modifying model architecture or increasing complexity. \end{itemize}